 When [Wickramasinghe] first made this calculation... he was dumbfounded.
 After almost twenty years in which he had tried in vain to obtain a theoretical extinction curve closely matching the observations, using theories that permitted a considerable measure of parameter fitting, he now had a theory with no adjustable parameter, a theory which yet gave... excellent results...
 (11).

 This finding was ridiculed at the time, is still ridiculed today, and is definitely not accepted by mainstream science.
-It has become common to wonder if Fred Hoyle has "gone off the deep end" as several other British scientists have done in their latter years.
+It has become common to wonder if Fred Hoyle has "gone off the deep end."
 But in fact, Hoyle spent ten productive years studying the implications of this finding (12).
 And Chandra Wickramasinghe is still working on the evidence for life from space.
 While exploring the vast new scientific territory they found, they have taken some wrong turns and have changed their opinions on some questions.
 Certain other scientists have roundly criticised them for such "inconststencies" and for sometimes having less than complete corroboration for their findings.
 Criticism so bitter discourages all pioneering scientific enquiry.
 Perhaps their work will be honored eventually.

 25 Jan 2014: Water in interplanetary dust is a byproduct of solar wind and is therefore probably ubiquitous in the solar system.

 Discoveries Suggest Icy Cosmic Start for Amino Acids and DNA Ingredients, The National Radio Astronomy Observatory (also Science Daily), 28 Feb 2013.

 3 Dec 2011: The data from every direction support the interstellar life and panspermia hypothesis — Chandra Wickramasinghe

 27 Oct 2011: Theoretically, this is impossible, but observationally we can see it happening, says Professor Sun Kwok.